Photography: Christian Klant

 My work often involves grappling with raw materials such as soil, slate, water and wood that have inspired me to make site responsive performances in different countries and places, including Wales, Australia and India.
 I have performed also for site-specific companies such as Seven Sisters, Kate Lawrence vertical dance and Artists such as Emma Smith, Frances Disley and Melanie Bonajo.
 Over the past few years I have been working more often in Berlin, where I have been re-situating my work in galleries, theatres and more urban contexts, supported by venues including Ackerstadt Palast, GlogauAIR and my involvement with the WandelWesen and KoaArt performance collectives.

-I have taught at international dance festivals such as Freiburg CI festival and Touch&Play and through my work for Dance organisations such as Cheshire Dance I have developed an inclusive approach in working with diverse groups including children, older and disabled people.
+I have taught at international dance festivals such as Freiburg CI festival, Contact Meets Contemporary, Critical Mass in the US, and Touch&Play and through my work for Dance organisations such as Cheshire Dance, I have developed an inclusive approach in working with diverse groups, including children, older and disabled people in care settings and hospitals.
 I have taught contemporary dance technique, contact improvisation, choreography, performance and somatic practices at a number of UK universities.
 I am also a 500hr registered Yoga Teacher and teacher of the Shaw Method, a Swimming technique that integrates the Alexander technique.